 Annual raises

-Looking ahead, it's anticipated that U.S. employers will increase their compensation budgets to offset inflation.
-In 2024, the expected raise is about 3.5% for merit-based raises and 3.9% for total salary increases for nonunionized workers.
+Looking ahead, employers aren't planning big jumps: in Mercer's compensation planning survey, U.S. employers budgeted merit increases of about 3.2% and total salary increases of 3.5% for 2026 — essentially flat from the year before.
 Again, this will depend on your company and industry, so make sure you do more research before discussing numbers with your boss.

 Performance-based raises

 If your performance has been exceptional this year or quarter, you might be in a position to negotiate a higher raise.
-Research indicates that employers who reward employees exceeding expectations might offer an average merit increase of 4.7%.
+Compensation surveys consistently show that employers reserve their largest merit increases for employees who exceed expectations — typically in the 4 to 5 percent range when the average budget sits near 3 percent.

 As a top performer, don't hesitate to ask for more than the standard raise percentage.
 Your hard work justifies this request.